sagemath/trac_to_gh/Issue 6244.md

 # Issue 6244: conjugate() in sage-4.0 is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6244

 Original creator: gmhossain